Finance Australia's Weekly Money and Business News

 Read Full Transcript:

-Hello and welcome to Finance Australias Weekly Money and Business News, Im Paige Estritori, its Sunday 5 July 2026.
+Hello and welcome to Finance Australias Weekly Money and Business News; Im Paige Estritori, and its Sunday, 16 August 2026.

-Thats it for this week.
-For calculators, free eligibility assessments and side‑by‑side finance quotes, head to finance-australia.
+Thats the wrap for this week.
+For tools, calculators, and a free eligibility assessment with independent brokers, head to finance-australia.

 The information on this website is general in nature and does not take into account your objectives, financial situation, or needs.
 Consider seeking personal advice from a licensed adviser before acting on any information.